 2. Tape Your Windshield

-Until you can get your car to the pros at Car Pool Detail, you can use a bit of tape to keep your cracked windshield in place.
+Until you can get your car to the pros, you can use a bit of tape to keep your cracked windshield in place.
 This clear adhesive keeps the glass together while stopping dirt or water from getting into the crack.

 Plus, you can continue to drive and see through the windshield crack once you cover it with tape.
 This fix is temporary, of course, but it can keep your windshield functioning and safe until your mechanic can fix it.